Spanish Texas: Conflict with France

 During the early eighteenth century, France again provided the impetus for Spain's interest in Texas.
 In 1699, French forts were established at Biloxi Bay and on the Mississippi River, ending Spain's exclusive control of the Gulf Coast.
-Although Spain "refused to concede France's right to be in Louisiana" and warned King Louis XIV of France that he could be excommunicated for ignoring the 200-year-old papal edict giving the Americas to Spain, they took no further actions to stop France's encroachment or expand the Spanish presence.
+Although Spain "refused to concede France's right to be in Louisiana" and warned King Louis XIV that he could be excommunicated for ignoring the 200-year-old papal edict giving the Americas to Spain, they took no further actions to stop France's encroachment or expand the Spanish presence.
 The two countries became allies during the War of the Spanish Succession and cooperated in the Americas.
 Despite their friendship, Spain remained unwilling to allow the French to trade within their territory.
 On hearing rumors of French incursions into Texas in 1707, the viceroy of New Spain ordered all provincial governors to prevent the entry of foreigners and their goods.
 To dissuade the Tejas Indians from accepting goods from the French, a contingent of soldiers under Pedro de Aguirre traveled into Texas.
 His expedition reached only as far as the Colorado River and turned around after learning that the Tejas chief was still unhappy with the Spanish.
 The group did visit the area around the San Antonio River, and was much impressed with the land and availability of water.
 They believed the river to be unnamed and called it San Antonio de Padua, not realizing that Terán and Massanet had camped nearby years before on the feast day of Saint Anthony of Padua and had given the river the same name.